 Please let me know if you require any additional information.

+A: Hi Jarret, I am presently out of the office until Friday, so I do not have access to any photos until then.
 Presently the mirror is located across from the toilet.
 They is enough room to locate the vanity on the same wall as the toilet, if preferred.
 Best regards, Regan

 A: Yes you can!
 Please click the "Modifications" tab above to get more information.